 Registering your Dog or Cat is a legal requirement under the Domestic Animals Act 1994.
 Failure to do so is an offence potentially attracting a $311 fine.

 In 2015, lifetime tags were rolled out.
 This means that the tag that you received last year, will remain on your pets collar.
 If your animal loses the registration tag, a replacement tag can be supplied by contacting Council.

 Registration fees enable Council to deliver a wide range of animal management services including but not limited to:

 Reconnecting missing pets with their owners

-You can register your new pet or register an existing pet (if you've just moved to the City of Ballarat) for the first time by visiting our Customer Service team in the The Phoenix, 25 Armstrong Street South, Ballarat.
-Alternatively, you can download Animal Registration Form submit it with payment in person to Customer Service, The Phoenix, 25 Armstrong Street South, Ballarat or by post to City of Ballarat, PO Box 655, Ballarat Vic 3353.
+New or existing pets can be registered for the first time by completing the City of Ballarat's Online Animal Registration Form.
+Alternatively, you can visit out Customer Service team in the The Phoenix, 25 Armstrong Street South, Ballarat or download the Animal Registration Form below and either submit it with payment in person to Customer Service, The Phoenix, 25 Armstrong Street South, Ballarat or by post to City of Ballarat, PO Box 655, Ballarat Vic 3353.

 Please note that, by law, we are unable to register any new animal without microchip details.

 Renewing Pet Registration.

 You can renew your pet registration by completing and returning the yearly renewal notice that will be sent to you or by bringing your yearly renewal notice with payment to the Customer Service team in the Phoenix Building, 25 Armstrong Street South, Ballarat.